 \subsection{Right and left expansion of poles along the diagonal}

 The following Lemma is essentially a version of Lemma 2.3.13 in \cite{cas2023} and will be crucial for our constructions.

-In this discussion below we need to consider on $\pbarOpoli\otimes\pbarOpoli$ also the other topologies.
+In the discussion below we are going to consider on $\pbarOpoli\otimes\pbarOpoli$ also the $r,\ra$ topologies.
 By Remark \ref{oss:prodottodialgebrehat} since these are \QCCF sheaves, we have the following isomorphism of sheaves (as opposed to topological sheaves):

 A similar remark and notation holds for left tensor products.
 Moreover $\pbarOpolir$ and $\pbarOpolil$, by \ref{oss:prodottodialgebrehat} are topological algebras.
 Finally we have morphism of algebras